 You may encounter many defeats, but you must not be defeated.
-In fact, it may be necessary to encounter the defeats, so you can know who you are, what you can rise from, how you can still come out of it.
+In fact, it may be necessary to encounter the defeats, so you can know who you are, what you can rise from, how you can still come out of it.~~ Maya Angelou

 Not to be defeated by the "epic fail" on Saturday, I set about conquering the blood orange aioli on Sunday...
 OH MY GOSH!
 I thought Saturday's disaster was a fluke.
 NOT.
 I went through another 6 eggs and 2 more cups of oil before I finally produced a lovely, silken batch of citrus and garlic infused aioli!

 Blood Orange and Roasted Garlic Aioli

 - dijon mustard

 - salt/pepper to taste

-- 1/4 cup pinions pine nuts
+- pinions (aka pine nuts)

-- zest of 1 orange
+- orange zest

-- 1/4 cup panko
+- panko bread crumbs

-- 2 teaspoons ground cumin
+- ground cumin

-- 1 tablespoon mexican oregano leaves
+- Mexican oregano leaves

 - sea salt and fresh ground pepper

 - leaf lettuce